Richard Anderson OAM – BCom FCA FCPA

 Leanne Muller – BCom CA ASIA MAICD

-Ms Leanne Muller was elected a Director in April 2005 and serves as Vice President.
-She is also Chair of the Finance Sub-Committee.
-Ms Muller is a Chartered Accountant and is employed as Group Chief Financial Officer for the Royal Automobile Club of Queensland.
-Prior to joining RACQ in January 2008, Ms Muller held a variety of roles with senior financial management responsibilities at Energex Limited (1998 – 2006) and Uniting Care Queensland (2006 – 2007).
-Ms Muller has also worked for PricewaterhouseCoopers (in both Brisbane and Papua New Guinea) and with the Australian Securities Commission.
-Leanne is the Chairman of RACQ Autoglass Pty Ltd, a Joint Venture company of RACQ as well as various subsidiaries of RACQ Limited.
+Ms Leanne Muller joined the Board in April 2005 and serves as Vice President.
+She also chairs the Audit, Risk & Compliance Committee of the Board.
+Leanne is a Chartered Accountant and experienced senior executive having held Chief Financial Officer (CFO) (or equivalent) roles within Energex Limited (1998 – 2006), Uniting Care Queensland (2006 – 2007) and RACQ Group (2008 – 2014).
+Leanne also worked for PricewaterhouseCoopers (in both Brisbane and Papua New Guinea) and with the Australian Securities Commission.

 Lynette Reynolds – BCom LLB LLM

 Ms Lynette Reynolds was appointed to the Board in November 2009 and serves as Honorary Secretary.
-Ms Reynolds has been a practicing solicitor for over 20 years and is a partner with law firm TressCox Lawyers.
+Ms Reynolds has been a practicing solicitor for over 25 years and is a partner with law firm HWL Ebsworth Lawyers.
 The firm is a longstanding supporter of Guide Dogs Queensland and is its honorary legal advisor.
 Ms Reynolds has an extensive property and business practice including in the health and child care industry.